Estonia & the Baltics Tours

 As Seen in…

-Estonia’s landscape is essentially a rural one: over 50% of the nation is covered in coniferous forest, countless rivers, fens and bogs lend wildlife stunningly untainted habitats in a low-lying topography which rarely rises above 300m.
-The last country in Europe to Christianise, the religion came on the back of Catholic-legitimised invasion and led to a division of the Estonian lands between the Swedish-Danish controlled northern Estonian dukedom and the southern region that became known as Livonia.
-This began a period of building which gave many of modern day Estonia’s great castles and churches; Tallinn joined the Hanseatic League and prospered in the 14th-16th centuries, whilst the Reformation swept across the country, on a tide of nationalist rebellion against over-lordship from Germany and Sweden.
-This pattern remained the Estonian lot for centuries: Russian annexation of Livonia in 1561; Polish and Swedish invasion; unification after the 1917 Russian Revolution, leading to a brief independence as the Republic of Estonia; Soviet and German invasions and counter-invasions, and finally Soviet annexation for decades.
+Estonia’s landscape is essentially a rural one: over 50% of the nation is covered in coniferous forest, and countless rivers, fens and bogs lend wildlife stunningly untainted habitats in a low-lying topography which rarely rises above 300m.
+The coast also forms an intrinsic part of the identity of the country, along with an astonishing 2,355 islands, two of them forming their own counties.

+Tallinn joined the Hanseatic League and prospered in the 14th-16th centuries, whilst the Reformation swept across the country on a tide of nationalist rebellion against over-lordship from Germany and Sweden.
+This pattern remained the Estonian lot for centuries: Russian annexation of Livonia in 1561, then Polish and Swedish invasion, then unification after the 1917 Russian Revolution, brief independence as the Republic of Estonia ruined by Soviet and German invasions and counter-invasions, and finally Soviet annexation for decades.

 Beneath this torrid scene, though, Estonian national identity clung on and by the 1989 restoration of Estonian as the national language seemed an inevitable first step toward re-establishing the Republic in 1991.
 EU and Eurozone membership has followed and today’s country proclaims its pride with passion.